tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 #### HasResource

 Entities may contain resources which can be harvested.
-The type of this component is also the resource type.

-Default ID is `frts.vanillamodel.entity.component.hasresource.<resource-name>`.
-For example: `frts.vanillamodel.entity.component.hasresource.wood`

 #### IsResource

 Entities with this component represent a resource.
-The type of this component is also the resource type.

-Default ID is `frts.vanillamodel.entity.component.isresource.<resource-name>`.
-For example: `frts.vanillamodel.entity.component.isresource.wood`

 #### SortOrder